Skip to main content

 None!
 Speakers will use a wireless microphone, but no visual aids are included – no slides.
 Speakers can submit one handout to be uploaded into the FNCE® app.

-These talks are designed to inspire curiosity, provide simple steps to take action and to gain an understanding of new and innovative ideas.
+These talks are designed to inspire curiosity, provide simple steps to take action or talking points, and to gain an understanding of new and innovative ideas.
 Adult learners are good at focusing on one subject at a time in relatively short chunks.
-But remember—shorter doesn’t mean lesser!
+But remember, shorter doesn’t mean lesser!
 We are looking for presenters who are engaging and creative.

-Based on attendee feedback from FNCE® 2024, starting in 2025, Learning Lounge presentations will contribute to the overall CPE total for FNCE® attendees.
+Learning Lounge presentations contribute to the overall CPE total for FNCE® attendees.
 Learning Lounge sessions are required to follow CDR guidelines to qualify for CPE.

 Speakers receive a 50% discount on the early registration rate.